 Cryptography¶

 Cryptography is the practice and study of techniques for securing communication and information in the presence of adversaries.
-The field has evolved from simple methods of obscuring messages to sophisticated mathematical systems that form the foundation of modern digital security.
+The field has evolved from simple methods of obscuring messages to sophisticated mathematical systems that form the foundation of modern digital security, including the blockchain technology that underpins Bitcoin.

 Ancient Origins¶

 The earliest known use of cryptographic techniques dates to ancient Egypt around 2000 BC.
 Hieroglyphic inscriptions on the tomb of the nobleman Khnumhotep II in Beni Hasan included unusual symbols deliberately chosen to confuse or obscure their meaning.
-Khnumhotep II, who held the title of "Overseer of the Eastern Desert," was a high-ranking official involved in managing expeditions to procure scarce resources such as gold and copper.
-His use of obscured symbols represents one of humanity's first documented attempts at information security, though it would be thousands of years before the formal field of cryptography was established.
+Khnumhotep II, who held the title of "Overseer of the Eastern Desert," was a high-ranking official from a prominent family -- his father, Nehri, also held the same title.
+As a senior official, Khnumhotep II oversaw expeditions to the Eastern Desert to procure scarce resources such as gold and copper.

 Mathematical Foundations¶